jacobdanovitch/jacobdanovitch.me/README.md

 Creating a complex, one-page, multi-component web app taught me a lot about getting creative with HTML and CSS.
 I used React-Bootstrap's excellent bootstrap wrapper, but had to get very resourceful at times in overwriting many properties.

+Since my initial commit, I have added Material-UI components, which have proved very easy to use and look great.

 ### Surge

 Github Pages doesn't play nicely with client-side routing, so I migrated (with some effort; Github pages is a bit clingy) to [Surge.sh](https://surge.sh).
 Surge is an excellent, free host for static websites, and provided superb assistance in the migration process.